 Remember, the pledging of promoter’s shares is not necessarily bad.
 Even if a company has a high percentage of promoter’s shares being pledged, if its operating cash flow is constantly increasing and the company has good prospects, it can be worth investing in.

 Companies with strong management teams can use the funds raised by pledging the shares to expand the company’s operations and boost its revenue.
-While there is no rule of the thumb, a fundamentally strong company with less than 15% of promoter’s shares pledged should not be considered a problem.
+While there is no rule of the thumb, a fundamentally strong company with less than 15% of the promoter’s shares pledged should not be considered a problem.

-Remember, if you find a company with more than 15-20% of promoter’s shares being pledged, then you must ensure that you assess its cash flow before making any investment decisions.
+Remember, if you find a company with more than 15-20% of the promoter’s shares being pledged, then you must ensure that you assess its cash flow before making any investment decisions.
 Also, if a company has a high amount of pledged promoter shareholding, then stock price erosion is a distinct possibility.

-Along with the pledged amount, look for companies with good cash flow and low debt-to-equity ratio.
+Along with the pledged amount, look for companies with good cash flow and a low debt-to-equity ratio.
 Also, look for any trend in the pledging of promoter’s shares.
 While a decreasing trend can be seen as a positive sign, an increasing trend can be dangerous.
 Keep the above-mentioned points in mind and carefully analyze all stocks before making a decision.